Skip to main content

 The runs players make can be breathtaking.
 An 80-yard dash from a defender in the midst of a counterattack.
 A striker checking away from the ball to lure an opposing defender or two away from the play.
 The tireless work of a midfielder, buzzing about in the center of the park like a worker bee.
 The play revolves around the ball, sure, but take a moment to appreciate the big picture.

-The MLS is a baby but clubs elsewhere, Europe especially, are many generations old.
+The MLS is a relatively young league, but clubs elsewhere, in Europe especially, are many generations old.
 Affection for a team is on par with religion and is passed down the branches of the family tree.
 It’s led to diehard supporters that sing the praises of their beloved team the entire 90 minutes of the game.

 Some of the fiercest rivalries on the planet unfold on the soccer pitch.
 Soccer is one of few sports with frequent meaningful games and tournaments between entire nations.
 As such, things get downright political.
 Don’t believe me?
 Catch a “friendly” game between the U.S. and Mexico.